Skip to content

 Troubleshooting

 • OnConnectionChanged(false) fires repeatedly — the server crashed or didn't start.
-Check LogTryllServer for the failure reason and Tryll/.app-data/logs/tryll.log as a fallback.
+Check LogTryllServer for the failure reason and data/.app-data/logs/tryll.log (under the bundled server's folder) as a fallback.

-• OnConfigureSessionComplete(false) — usually a server-side error reading models.json or initialising the inference engine.
+• OnCreateSessionComplete(false) — usually a server-side error reading models.json or initialising the inference engine.
 Check LogTryllServer.

 • OnError fires during CreateAgent — read ErrorMessage.
-Common causes: Default Model Name doesn't match any entry in models.json, or a route targets a node name that doesn't exist.
+Common causes: Default Model Name is empty or names a model that isn't yet on disk (fails fast — download it via the Model Manager first), or a route targets a node name that doesn't exist.

 • CreateAgent takes several seconds even after the model is downloaded — normal on the first agent using a given model in a session; the server is loading it from disk into RAM/VRAM.
 Subsequent agents on the same model are instant.